Aggressive Albuquerque Homicide, Attempted Murder Attorney

 - Failure to successfully kill the target.

-Albuquerque Homicide, Attempted Murder Defense Law Firm
+Call Your Decisive Albuquerque Homicide, Attempted Murder Defense Law Firm

 If you have been charged with homicide or attempted murder, do not hesitate to contact our New Mexico Criminal Law Offices as soon as you are able.
 You can reach us at 505-200-2982.
 The sooner you hire an experienced attorney, the sooner we can begin to work on your case and flesh out all important details.
 Every fact is important for case which carries such severe consequences.
-Homicide charges especially become difficult to defend the later you consult an attorney because attorneys need to speak to any eyewitnesses, develop a case, and abide by the court’s timeline.
+Homicide charges especially become difficult to defend the later you consult a lawyer, because attorneys need to speak to any eyewitnesses, develop a case, and abide by the court’s timeline.
 Homicide charges can result in a life-changing sentence which should not be left to chance.